 6. Wear an abdominal wrap

 Abdominal wraps help support your core and back.
 Our posture gets out of wack during pregnancy when our center of gravity shifts forward to accommodate a growing belly.

 Then we proceed to pull ourselves forward even more by caring for a baby.
 Holding a baby, feeding a baby, reaching down to pick up a baby.
 These are all things that bring us forward.

 Now add on a c-section, which tends to pull us forward because of weak abdominal muscles and tight tissue in our incisions.
 Pay attention to your first walk after a c-section.
 You will find it hard to straighten up fully.

 These wraps help support your core and encourage your body to retrain your abdominal muscles to stay in.
 They help with back pain that comes from the misalignment of your spine due to all of these shifts forward.

 7. Use a nursing pillow

-If you’re breastfeeding (or if bottle feeding is difficult), use a nursing pillow to keep pressure off your incision while you’re feeding your baby.
+If you’re breastfeeding (or if bottle feeding is difficult), use a nursing pillow (I loved this nursing pillow) to keep pressure off your incision while you’re feeding your baby.
 You don’t want to aggravate that area any more than you have to.